 Canvas is a web-based platform that you will use throughout your time at Fresno City College and should be accessed daily to keep up with your classes.
 This is where instructors will post class announcements, assigned readings, assignments, grades, and schedule tests/quizzes for you to take.
 You will use it to access class information, submit assignments, engage with your instructors and classmates in online discussions, and take quizzes and tests.
 Canvas can be accessed through My Portal.

-Fresno City College student services staff are ready to assist you and are available online and by phone.
+Fresno City College student services staff are ready to assist you in-person, online, and by phone.
 Below you will see a list of common campus services students utilize with their contact information and links to their webpages for additional resources.
 You can watch this Student Services video for a brief overview of these services.
-As our campus begins to reopen to the public, in-person services are limited.
-Before coming to campus, we highly recommend that you contact each department/office you wish to visit first or visit their webpage for operating hours, availability, and additional information.
+Before coming to campus, we highly recommend that you contact each department/office you wish to visit first or view their webpage for operating hours, availability, and additional information.
 Don’t forget that you can also access some of these services through the Virtual Hub for Students in Canvas.

 The Bookstore is open for in-person shopping and online ordering.
 Ordering online allows you to choose to pick up your items in-person or have them shipped to you.
 Visit the Bookstore webpage for current operating hours, to view textbook information, or to purchase school supplies and your textbooks online.

-*NOTE: Parking permits are not needed for the Fall 2021 semester.
+*NOTE: Parking permits are not needed for the Spring 2022 semester.

 Career and Employment Center

 Counselors are currently serving students over the phone or through virtual counseling appointments via Zoom.
 Students are encouraged to meet with a counselor once a semester to update their SEP, discuss any possible major changes, and more.
-Online drop-in counseling will be available during the first week of the semester, and appointments will be available beginning August 16.
 Visit the Counseling Office webpage for office hours, contact information, and to schedule an appointment.

 Disabled Students Program & Services (DSP&S)

 Disabled Students Programs and Services (DSP&S) staff are committed to creating an accessible learning environment where individuals with documented disabilities have equal access to pursue their educational goals.
 We are dedicated to supporting students and collaborating with the campus community to remove barriers to educational access and embrace the college’s values of equity and inclusion.
-You can visit the DSP&S webpage for staff email addresses and contact numbers.
+You can visit the DSP&S webpage for information about how you can apply for services.

 Financial Aid Office

 Students who need to submit financial aid documents are encouraged to do so as soon as possible.
-These documents can be submitted to the Financial Aid Office by mail, email or fax.
+These documents can be submitted to the Financial Aid Office by mail, email, fax or in-person.
 Failure to complete your financial aid file may result in your funds being delayed.

 The Health Services Office is providing in-person services by appointment only.
 Students may schedule an appointment by calling the Health Services mainline or by email and leave a message with their name, student ID number, and phone number so one of the nurses can return the message.
 Health services are available to currently enrolled students and is funded by the student health fee.
 Services included are: